Back to Blog

 AVIF — the future of web images

 AVIF is the newest format and offers the best compression — typically 30–50% smaller than JPG and 20% smaller than WebP at similar quality.
-It supports HDR, transparency, and wide colour gamuts.
+According to Mozilla's Web Media Guidelines, it supports HDR, transparency, and wide colour gamuts.

 Use AVIF when: Maximum compression is critical and you can provide fallbacks for older browsers.